-The fair value of borrowings is subsequently measure at amortised cost as set out in Note 22 (e).
+The fair value of borrowings is disclosed in Note 20 (e).

 Any borrowing costs are added to the carrying amount of the borrowing to the extent that they are not settled in the period in which they arise.
-Borrowings are split between current and non-current liabilities using the principles set out in Note 1(c)(iv).
+Borrowings are split between current and non-current liabilities using the principles set out in Note 1(c)(iii).